sirQuail/oofp-bonus/README.md

 -Make sure you have all the files in the project and have processing library.
 -Run GameLogic.scala, you may switch between the commented code to see different types.

 -Feel free to make your own creature with certain length, size, and color.
-Maybe even mess with the other files -You can also change the default constructors for FixedRope in RopeCreatue.scala to see what happens when you edit amount of joints or leg size
+Maybe even mess with the other files.
+-You can also change the default constructors for FixedRope in RopeCreatue.scala to see what happens when you edit amount of joints or leg size.
--You can edit the thickness of the sticks with strokeWeight found in GameBase.scala
+-You can edit the thickness of the sticks with strokeWeight found in GameBase.scala.